cassiegimebi/PokeTracker/README.md

 A fully automated, zero-cost, and premium web dashboard for tracking the Japanese Pokémon Card market.

-PokéTracker tracks prices for both **Graded (PSA 10)** cards and **Raw (Ungraded)** singles by seamlessly aggregating data from the Japanese market and providing crystal-clear visualization through a modern macOS-inspired interface.
+PokéTracker tracks prices for both **Graded (PSA 10)** cards and **Raw (Ungraded)** singles by seamlessly aggregating data from the Japanese market and providing crystal-clear visualization through a macOS-inspired interface.

 ## ✨ Features
 - **Dual-Market Tracking**: Scrapes PSA 10 market values from **SNKRDUNK** and Raw single market values from **Card Rush**.